 - Elevated homocysteine is a markers for vitamin B9 (folate) and/or vitamin B12 deficiency, both of which are very important for methylation (detoxification).
 Elevated homocysteine is associated with increased risk of breast cancer.
 People who have a SNP in their MTHFR gene can’t convert folic acid into a useable form, which makes folic acid supplementation a health hazard for them.
 However, they can supplement folate in its bioavailable form, which is 5-MTHF.

-Besides the possible variations in genes, some drugs inhibit the enzyme that metabolizes folic acid include antacids, some statins, oral contraceptives and diabetes medication.
+Besides the possible variations in genes, some drugs inhibit the enzyme that metabolizes folic acid such as antacids, some statins, oral contraceptives and diabetes medication.
 Another drug that blocks the enzyme is methotrexate.

 - Low Free T3.
 Low thyroid function is another marker for low detoxification.
 FT3 optimal value should be >3.2 pg/ml.

 - C-Reactive Protein (C-RP) is a marker of acute inflammation.
 It should ideally be <1 ng/mL.
 Low levels of vitamin A are shown to increase C-RP.

 - Elevated Ferritin can be the result of cancer, liver disease or inflammation.
 It can also be the result of iron overload. <150 ng/mL is optimal.

 - HbA1c is not only reflective of blood glucose levels in the past six to eight weeks, but it is also a strong indicator of inflammation and should be kept at <5%